Deformation Quantization for Actions of K\"ahlerian Lie Groups

 In addition to locality (Definition \ref{GLOBAL}), we will assume further conditions on the structure of our polarized symplectic symmetric space $(M,s,\omega)$, which will enable us to give an explicit expression of the three-point kernel associated to a WKB-quantization of $M$ as well as to prove the triviality of the associated Berezin transform (see Definition \ref{Berezin} below).
 Recall that the notion of midpoint map on a symmetric space is given in Definition \ref{def-midpoint}.

-\begin{dfn} A local symplectic symmetric space $(M,s,\omega)$ is called {\bf elementary} when, within the context of the subsection \ref{KIRILLOV}, the following additional conditions are satisfied: \begin{enumerate} \item[(i)] The symmetric space $(Q,\underline s)$ is solvable and admits a midpoint map\footnote{By a result proven in \cite{YVthese}, it implies that $Q$ is exponential.}. \item[(ii)] There exists an exponential Lie sub-group $\Y$ of $B$ normalized by $Q$ and such that the semi-direct product
+\begin{dfn} A local symplectic symmetric space $(M,s,\omega)$ is called {\bf elementary} when, within the context of the section \ref{KIRILLOV}, the following additional conditions are satisfied: \begin{enumerate} \item[(i)] The symmetric space $(Q,\underline s)$ is solvable and admits a (necessary unique) midpoint map.
+(By a result proved in \cite{YVthese}, this implies that $Q$ is exponential.) \item[(ii)] There exists an exponential Lie subgroup $\Y$ of $B$ normalized by $Q$ and such that the semi-direct product

 acts simply transitively on $M$. \item[(iii)] Denoting by $\fY$ the Lie algebra of $\Y$, there exists a global diffeomorphism $\Psi:Q\to\q$ such that